eeriespace/eeriespace.github.io/_posts/2020-02-27-play-report-the-egyptian-amulet.md

-Lana heads to the Order's Hall, the representatives from the Mesu-Betesh are also in the hall, and since Lana has been told that they rarely appear at the Omphalos (something related to that they dislike being organised), she approaches a man with smoky eyes and asks whether the order has any mission available.
+Lana heads to the Order's Hall, the representatives from the Mesu-Betesh are also in the hall, and since Lana has been told that they rarely appear at the Omphalos (something related to that they dislike being organised), she approaches a man with smokey eyes and asks whether the order has any mission available.

 The man wants her to recover an ancient Egyptian amulet from an artefact